Allianz 222 Alternatives Comparison

 2017 | 15.41% | 6.40% | 13.58% | 5.91% | 10.33% | $ 342,562.89 |

-From an account value perspective the Midland and Great American contracts substantially outpace growth over a five year period.
-For those of you who may get defensive and suggest that Allianz would do better with a different allocation I will say that each of the others could be allocated differently to produce more as well.
+From an account value perspective, the Midland and Great American contracts substantially outpace growth over five years.
+(Which is why Midland is my number 1 recommendation).
+For those of you who may get defensive and suggest that Allianz would do better with a different allocation, I will say that each of the others could be allocated differently to produce more as well.
 I didn’t cherry-pick data and could change any of the above to create better or worse returns.

 So, many of you asked for a recommendation and there it is.
 I have to be competitive so I had to find contracts that would grow best and with growth you can beat any bonus or income guarantee available.
 When you add an asset management strategy that shows you how to use it then it gets even better.

 Many advisors will tell you otherwise but none can do the analysis to prove it.
-If you have any questions or would like more detail on any of the above points please call or make an appointment and we can talk about it.
+If you have any questions about Allianz 222 alternatives or would like more detail on any of the above points please call or make an appointment and we can talk about it.

 Hi Brian What are the expenses ratios per year that you pay for these fixed index annuities and how many years is the surrender charges.